Home

 • Hop back and forth between the marks on the floor, landing on your right foot near the right mark and you left foot next to the left mark.

-Standing Jump-&-Reach
+Standing Jump-and-Reach

 Equipment: A wall or hanging object.